Moroccan literature: 20th century

 Three generations of writers especially shaped 20th-century Moroccan literature.
-During this century, this literature started to reflect the linguistic and cultural diversity of the country by using different languages, such as Classical Arabic, Dialectal Arabic, French, and Berber languages.
-The first was the generation that lived and wrote during the Protectorate (1912–56), and its most important representative was Mohammed Ben Brahim (1897–1955).
-The second generation played an important role in the transition to independence, with writers like Abdelkrim Ghallab (1919–2006), Allal al-Fassi (1910–1974) and Mohammed al-Mokhtar Soussi (1900–1963).
-The third generation is that of writers of the 1960s.
+During this century, this literature started to reflect the linguistic and cultural diversity of the country by using different languages, such as Modern Standard Arabic, Moroccan Arabic, French, and Berber languages.
+First was the generation that lived and wrote during the Protectorate (1912–56), and its most important representative was Mohammed Ben Brahim (1897–1955).
+The second generation became known during the transition to independence, with writers like Abdelkrim Ghallab (1919–2006), Allal al-Fassi (1910–1974) and Mohammed al-Mokhtar Soussi (1900–1963).
+The third generation are writers of the 1960s.
 Moroccan literature then flourished with writers such as Mohamed Choukri, Driss Chraïbi, Mohamed Zafzaf and Driss El Khouri.
-Abdelkebir Khatibi, author of Le roman maghrébin and Maghreb pluriel, was a prominent writer and literary critic publishing in French.
+Abdelkebir Khatibi, author of Le roman maghrébin and Maghreb pluriel, was a prominent writer and literary critic writing in French.

 Colonial period

 The Moroccan literary scene in the early 20th century was marked by exposure to literature from the wider Arab world and Europe, while also suffering from colonial censorship.
-Abdellah Guennoun authored an-Nubūgh al-Maghribī fī al-adab al-ʻArabī on the history of Moroccan literature in three volumes.
-It was censored by the French authorities.

-During the colonial period, a great number of manuscripts were taken from Morocco or disappeared.
+Abdellah Guennoun authored an-Nubūgh al-Maghribī fī al-adab al-ʻArabī on the history of Moroccan literature in three volumes that was censored by the French authorities.
+During this period, a great number of manuscripts were taken from Morocco or disappeared.